deeppavlov/DeepPavlov/docs/components/ner.rst

 `K`.
 During the training both sentences with and without markup are used.

-Mean F1 scores for Russian language on 10 sentences with entities :
+Mean chunk-wise F1 scores for Russian language on 10 sentences with entities :

 +---------+-------+
 |PER      | 84.85 |